spiffe/spiffe/standards/WIT-SVID.md

 TODO:

 - `iss` claim.
 This is RECOMMENDED in the WIT specification.
 Do we wish to mirror this, or, make it mandatory?
-- `jti` claim.
-This is OPTIONAL in the WIT specification.
-Do we wish to mirror this, or, make it mandatory?

 ### 3.1.
 Subject - `sub`